cyenyxe/eva-cttv-pipeline/docs/manual_curation.md

 [_traits_requiring_curation_](https://docs.google.com/spreadsheets/d/1mb_ZAEwlSTLCQYBWsihxvUGWoy-otaKFq8tIxpJVT0U/)
 and paste the result to that table.

 ## Manual curation criteria
 Good mappings must be eyeballed to ensure they are actually good.
 Alternative mappings for medium or low quality mappings can be searched for using OLS.
-If a mapping cant be found in EFO, look for a mapping to a HP or ORDO trait name.
-Most HP and ORDO terms will also be in EFO but there are some that arent.
+If a mapping can't be found in EFO, look for a mapping to a HP or ORDO trait name.
+Most HP and ORDO terms will also be in EFO but some are not.
 These can be imported to EFO using the Webulous submission service.

 ### Criteria to manually evaluate mapping quality
 * Exact string for string matches are _good_
-* Slight modifications are _good_ e.g. IRAK4 DEFICIENCY -> Immunodeficiency due to interleukin-1  receptor-associated
+* Slight modifications are _good_ e.g. IRAK4 DEFICIENCY → Immunodeficiency due to interleukin-1 receptor-associated
   kinase-4 deficiency
-* Subtype to parent are _good_ e.g ACHROMATOPSIA 3 -> Achromatopsia
+* Subtype to parent are _good_ e.g ACHROMATOPSIA 3 → Achromatopsia
-* Parent to subtype are _bad_ e.g. HEMOCHROMATOSIS -> Hemochromatosis type 3
+* Parent to subtype are _bad_ e.g. HEMOCHROMATOSIS → Hemochromatosis type 3
-Familial / congenital represented on only one half are _bad_ e.g. Familial renal glycosuria -> Renal glycosuria
+Familial / congenital represented on only one half are _bad_ e.g. Familial renal glycosuria → Renal glycosuria
-* Susceptibility on only one half is _bad_ e.g Alcohol dependence, susceptibility to -> alcohol dependence
+* Susceptibility on only one half is _bad_ e.g Alcohol dependence, susceptibility to → alcohol dependence
-* Early / late onset on only one half is _bad_ e.g. Alzheimer disease, early-onset -> Alzheimer's disease
+* Early / late onset on only one half is _bad_ e.g. Alzheimer disease, early-onset → Alzheimer's disease

 ### Unmapped trait names
 Trait names that haven't been automatically mapped against any ontology term can also be searched for using OLS.
-If a mapping cant be found in EFO, look for a mapping to a HP or ORDO trait name.
+If a mapping can't be found in EFO, look for a mapping to a HP or ORDO trait name.
 If these are not already in EFO they should be imported to EFO using the Webulous submission service.

 ## Curation workflow
 Curation should be done by subsequently applying filters to appropriate columns, then making decisions for the traits in the filtered selection.